About

 - Threats of Earth habitability from cosmic space versus from anthropogenic climate change

-- Public speaking:
+- Public talks:

 - Introduction to astronomy: cosmic distance scales,